-Metabolic Solutions offers project design assistance and mass spectrometry services to help researchers to study amino acid metabolism and protein turnover using stable isotope methods.
+Metabolic Solutions offers project design assistance and a mass spectrometry service to help researchers to study amino acid metabolism and whole body and muscle protein turnover using stable isotope methods.

 List of Amino Acid Metabolism Services

 The quantitation of amino acid metabolism in human subjects can be achieved with stable isotope tracers.
 Historically, protein and amino acid nutrition was based on the nitrogen (N) balance technique.
 However, further research showed that a major portion of body protein is continuously degraded and resynthesized, but remains in N balance.
 Stable isotope techniques can dissect the relative contributions of protein synthesis and degradation in relation to body N balance.
 Furthermore, stable labeled amino acid tracers can be utilized to determine how amino acid metabolism is affected by various nutritional and non-nutritional factors.

 The following examples offer useful protocols for studying aspects of amino acid metabolism and kinetics.

 |Amino Acid Oxidation||Branched-chain amino acids as fuels|

 |Amino Acid Requirements||Total sulfur amino acid requirements in young men|